inna-vogel/Speech_Recognizer_Udacity/README.md

 This architecture adds an additional level of complexity, by introducing a 1D convolution layer.

 Model 3: Deeper RNN + TimeDistributed Dense
-The model utilizes a variable number recur_layers of recurrent layers.
+The model utilizes a variable number of recurrent layers (recur_layers).

 Model 4: Bidirectional RNN + TimeDistributed Dense Model uses a single bidirectional RNN layer